Typical Culinary of NTT

 Corn Titi

-Although both are made from corn, the processing of titi corn is different from bose corn.
+Even though both are made from corn, the processing of titi corn is different from bose corn.

 Corn Titi, a successful entrepreneur in the culinary field, NTT